 The sauce is a combination of bone broth reduce with coconut aminos and red wine vinegar for sweetness and tang.
 Then bloomed gelatin is mixed in to thicken it all up and boom!
 You have legit teriyaki sauce.
 Glazy, salty and sweet.

-Shiratake noodles are made with 3% soluble fiber from konjac root and 97% water!
+Shirataki noodles are made with 3% soluble fiber from konjac root and 97% water!
 They are grain and gluten free.
 Low carb and low calorie!
-Questions about SHIRATAKE NOODLES?
+Questions about SHIRATAKI NOODLES?
 Learn More HERE.
 You can also use glass noodles too.
 Whatever works best for you.
 The RECIPE here is mostly for the SAUCE and the Meatballs.
 The rest of the bowl is up to you!

 Keto noodle bowl, squeaky clean.
 AIP and Whole30 friendly, read post above!

 - 2 pounds ground beef 85% lean

 - 1inch nub fresh ginger, peeled and zested